romkey/ctrlh-dashboard/README.md

 This is a prototype dashboard for [PDX Hackerspace](https://pdxhackerspace.org).

 The dashboard pulls data from an MQTT broker using the Homebus protocol.
-Homebus uses MQTT defines a structured data-oriented network layer above MQTT which enforces access control based on the types of data.
+Homebus is a data-focussed network that defines a structured data-oriented network layer and uses MQTT  as its transport.
+It enforces access control based on the types, sources and destinations of data.

 The dashboard depends on Bootstrap, Bootswatch, jQuery, [Timeago](https://timeago.yarp.com/) and [ekko lightbox](https://ashleydw.github.io/lightbox/).